PSYCH 5000 Special Problems (IND 0.0-6.0)

 This course will focus on those statistical methods most useful for advanced research in psychology.
 We will learn to use R, a powerful, open-source statistical programming platform, and work through examples with psychological data sets including such techniques as correlation, ANOVAs, regression, and chi-squared.
 Prerequisite: Graduate standing.

 Research methods and techniques, with an emphasis on conducting psychological research in organizational settings.
 Topics discussed include: ethics, reliability and validity in measurement and application, proper uses of experimental, quasi-experimental, and survey methodologies, as well as advanced methodologies IRT, SEM, HLM, and Meta-Analyses.
 Prerequisite: Graduate standing.

 An advanced study of the behavior of individuals in interaction within groups.
 Consideration will also be given to the experimental literature dealing with the formal properties of groups, conformity and deviation, intergroup relations, and attitude formation and attitude change.
 Prerequisite: Psych 4600.

-Examination of the field of Organizational Psychology.
-An emphasis is placed on research methods and application of practices related to individual processes, group processes, organizational structure and function.
-Prerequisites: Psych 4602 or graduate standing.
+Examination of the field of organizational development theories and interventions.
+An emphasis is placed on research methods and application of practices related to individual processes, group processes, and organizational structures and functions that impact change and development strategies and interventions.
+Prerequisite: Psych 4602 or graduate standing.

 PSYCH 5603 Advanced Social Influence (LEC 3.0)